rendi-api/ffmpeg-cheatsheet/README.md

 ffmpeg -i https://storage.rendi.dev/sample/big_buck_bunny_720p_16sec.mp4 -c:v libx265 -vtag hvc1 -c:a copy output_265.mp4
 ```

 [format=yuv420p](https://trac.ffmpeg.org/wiki/Encode/H.264#Encodingfordumbplayers) H264 YUV planar color format, is used for playback compatibility in most players.
-Use this flag when transforming images to video, unless you have specific reasons not to.
+Use this flag when transforming images to video and in general when you have playback issues with your output videos, unless you have specific reasons not to.

 > You may need to use -vf format=yuv420p (or the alias -pix_fmt yuv420p) for your output to work in QuickTime and most other players.
 These players only support the YUV planar color space with 4:2:0 chroma subsampling for H.264 video.
 Otherwise, depending on your source, ffmpeg may output to a pixel format that may be incompatible with these players.